Shooting victims include a mom who died protecting her baby

 ---

-Jessica Coca Garcia and Memo Garcia were at the Walmart in El Paso to raise money for their 5-year-old son’s baseball team when a gunman opened fire, wounding them, a relative says.
+Jessica Coca Garcia and Memo Garcia were at the Walmart in El Paso to raise funds for a youth sports team one of their children played on when a gunman opened fire, wounding them, a relative said.

 Norma Coca told Wichita, Kansas-television station KWCH that her daughter and son-in-law were near the front doors of the Walmart when they were shot.

-The couple’s son and 11-year-old daughter were also at the Walmart and were not shot.
+The couple’s 5-year-old son and 11-year-old daughter were also at the Walmart and were not shot.

 ---